 But while any gun safe protects you from criminal charges, not any gun safe will protect you from criminals.
 Like the firearms they’re built to protect, gun safes come in all shapes and sizes, and are designed to thwart a multitude of threats.
 Generally speaking though, conventional floor safes can be broken down into two categories: Security safes, and fire safes.
 Within these categories, some security safes may employ measures to ensure a high degree of fire safety, and vice versa, but by and large each safe can be lumped into one category or another.

 To figure out the differences between these very different categories we purchased a Sentinel branded gun safe advertised as capable of containing 48 firearms and protecting said contents from both fire and flood, and then headed to Canadian Safe Manufacturing; a Hamilton-based manufacturer of security safes for everyone from pharmacies and retailers to the Ontario Provincial Police.
+There are lots of differences between each type of safe so this will help you get your head around the types.

 Fire Gun Safes in Canada